 Marlborough's Ageing Population

 Older people represent a significant and growing proportion of the Marlborough population.
-In the 2006 census, 16% of the total population was aged 65 or over; a total of 6,876 people.
+In the 2018 census, 22% of the total population was aged 65 or over; a total of 10,548 people.
+These demographics are expected to grow significantly in the coming years.

 There are three principal drivers of the increasing age profile.
 One is transition of the 'boomer' generation of people born between 1945 and 1960 into older age.
 The effects of this are only beginning to be fully registered - apart from the very significant increase in numbers that the boomer generation represents, this generation has had quite different lifestyle experiences (compared to the current cohort of older people) and it will affect their lifestyle choices, concerns and behaviours over the remainder of their lives.